dariiabutorina/OnlineShop/README.md

 (There was also implemented a simple realization with the Storage class, without using JDBC)

-RBAC was chosen as the authorization mechanism via filters
+RBAC was chosen as the authorization mechanism managed with filters

 Statefull app (loging in -> session with id)